hermeznetwork/hermez-docs/mkdocs/docs/index.md

 A Sequencer receives L2 transactions from the users, preprocesses them as a new L2 batch, and then proposes the batch to the PoE smart contract as a valid L2 transaction.

-- Anyone with the software necessary for running a Hermez 2.0 node can be a Sequencer.
+- Anyone with the software necessary for running a zkEVM node can be a Sequencer.
 - Every Sequencer must pay a fee in form of MATIC tokens to earn the right to create and propose batches.
 - A Sequencer that proposes valid batches (which consist of valid transactions), is incentivised with the fee paid by transaction-requestors or the users of the network.